Are Your Gutters Ready for Spring?Mon Mar 20, 2017

 Spring is the time to make sure your gutters are clear.
 Hire someone to clean them or DIY when someone is home to spot you on the ladder.
 If you keep up with it twice or so a year, it’s usually simple enough with a hose and gloves.

 This final question is critical, so if the answer is NO, get it fixed ASAP.

 3: Do you have gutter extensions at the end of all downspouts?
 (These need to be clog-free as well!)

-Downspout water that pools close to the foundation is an invitation to a wet basement and ultimately costly water damage inside your home.
+Downspout water that drains closely to the foundation is an invitation to a wet basement and ultimately that costly water damage Justin was talking about.
 If your downspouts extend underground, it’s a good idea to determine where that water is going, especially if you’re not the first owner of the home.
 How far should those extensions go?
-It all depends on yard slope.
+It all depends on your yard slope.
 You want to be sure you’re directing the water as far as it takes to continue to flow away from your house on its own.

 Wild weather and heavy rains are coming.
-Shoring up your gutters is the single most important thing you can do prevent water damage to your home.
+Clearing those gutters and ensuring the drainage is moving well away will provide peace of mind that you can prevent water damage to your home.